What Should I Do After a Truck Accident?

 Truck accidents happen quickly, and the time immediately following the crash can be scary and confusing.
 However, knowing the steps you should take after a truck accident may help improve your chances for recovering compensation for your injuries.

-Below, the skilled Knoxville truck accident lawyers of Greg Coleman Law discuss how a truck accident victim should proceed after he or she has been injured by a negligent truck driver.
+Below, the licensed Knoxville truck accident lawyers of Greg Coleman Law discuss how a truck accident victim should proceed after he or she has been injured by a negligent truck driver.

 If you or someone you love has been injured in a collision with a commercial semi-truck, contact us to schedule a free consultation discuss your claim and determine if you are entitled to compensation.